Osterfladen is basically a rice or semolina pudding, baked in a pastry shell. It is sold in the weeks leading up to Easter in most Swiss bakeries.

 3 tbsp sugar

 100 g raisins

-Put the milk, vanilla, and salt in a medium sized pot and bring to a boil.
+In a medium sized pot, bring the milk, vanilla, and salt to a boil.
 Add the semolina and stir well.
-Reduce the heat to low and cook for about 10-15 minutes, stirring from time to time.
-Take off the heat and add the lemon zest, lemon juice, butter, sugar, ground nuts, and raisins, and mix well.
-Leave this to cool for about 10 minutes.
+Reduce the heat to low and cook for about 10-15 minutes, stirring from time to time until the mixture thickens.
+Take off the heat and stir in the lemon zest, lemon juice, butter, sugar, ground nuts, and raisins, and mix well.

-Once the semolina mixture has cooled a bit, mix in the yolks, then gently fold in the whites.
+Once the semolina mixture has cooled, mix in the yolks, then gently fold in the whites.